Well. It's not a problem. I cannot speak but I can still understand

 How one can describe the forced silence in this room because one never knew if there was someone on the ground floor, who could get an interest in what was going on under the floor?

 How one can describe listening to what the people on the ground floor were talking about?
 How one could digest the crumbs of stories about some Jews the gendarmes caught and shot at once?
 Stories about the peasant's family shot dead because one Jew was hidden in their barn and the following discussion between Antek and his wife about the danger of hiding us in their house?

 How one can describe the quarrels between my father and Antek, who wanted us to leave and my father threatening him to denounce him to the Germans for his hiding of us?

-How one can describe the period when Antek has drastically cut the food supply, which anyway never was sufficient?
+How one can describe the period when Antek drastically cut the food supply, which anyway never was sufficient?

 How one can describe our feelings when we could hear Antek's wife telling Antek to kill us all as a solution to their problem?
-And what about that evening when Antek came totally drunk and fell through the open lid with a knife in his hand?
+And what about that evening when Antek came drunk and fell through the open lid with a knife in his hand?

-How one can describe the following period of time when we did not get permission to get emptied that stinking toilet barrel and got so little food and water that we were more dead than alive?
+How one can describe the following time when we did not get permission to get emptied that stinking toilet barrel and got so little food and water that we were more dead than alive?

-How one can describe the liberation day when Antek told us to forget about everything and never tell to anybody that he was hiding us because he had to live in this village?
+How one can describe the liberation day when Antek told us to forget about everything and never tell anybody that he was hiding us because he had to live in this village?

 How one can describe the return to our town, just to realize that our home is not our home and everything we had is not ours?